 Dog sledding in Breckenridge gives you a few options: At Good Times Adventures, take a 6-mile trek through the Swan River Valley with their Siberian huskies.
 Alpine Adventures Dogsledding and Winterhawk Dogsled Adventures are both based in Leadville, but also serve Breckenridge, Copper Mountain, Frisco, Beaver Creek and Vail.
-Winterhawk Dogsled Adventures serves those same cities, as well as Leadville, with an Alaskan husky trip to Turquoise Lake.

 Duo Kris and Sara Hoffman at Grizzle-T in Steamboat Springs consider Alaskan huskies the true athletes during their backcountry tours, which offer either hands-on guiding for adventurous guests or a more backseat experience where trained guides accelerate the canine team with expert precision.